Facelift New Jersey

 A facelift or mini-facelift is performed in our onsite, fully certified, ambulatory surgery center called Surgiplex, under monitored intravenous sedation or general anesthesia administered by one of our board certified anesthesiologists.
 The time of surgery will vary based on what type of facelift procedure is being performed as well as any additional surgeries.
 A classic facelift typically involves the following steps:

 Step 1: Tightening the SMAS & Restoring Volume

-In performing a facelift, Dr. Parker makes carefully concealed incisions in front of and behind the ear which allow him to address the lower two thirds of the face and neck.
+In performing a facelift, Dr. Parker makes carefully concealed incisions in front of and behind the ear which allows him to address the lower two-thirds of the face and neck.
 He separates the skin along with a 3-4 mm thickness of fatty tissue from the deeper fatty tissue, the underlying muscles and their covering layer, also known as the submusculoaponeurotic system, or SMAS.
 Dr. Parker next lifts and tightens the SMAS, which elevates the deep facial fat into a more youthful position and gets rid of the jowls.

 Dr. Parker will address the loss of facial fat with fat injections.
-He will liposuction fat from the patient’s abdomen or other area, purify it, then judiciously inject it into the areas of atrophy to help create more youthful contours.
+He will liposuction fat from the patient’s abdomen or another area, purify it, then judiciously inject it into the areas of atrophy to help create more youthful contours.

 Step 2: Lifting & Tightening the Neck Tissues

 If also performing a neck lift, Dr. Parker lifts and tightens the fascia overlying the broad, paired platysmal muscles in the neck through the same incisions.
 This allows him to tighten and better define the jaw line, as well as reduce a double chin or “turkey neck.”